What Is a VPN and How Does It Work? A Plain-English

 A Note on Free VPNs

 Free VPN services present a specific problem: the infrastructure required to operate a VPN service at scale is expensive.
-When a service is offered for free, the question of how that cost is covered deserves serious attention.
-A significant number of free VPN applications have been found to log and sell user data — the very behaviour the user was hoping to protect themselves from.
-Others have been found to inject advertising into browsing sessions or to operate as proxies for their users’ bandwidth.
+When a service is offered for free, it is important to understand how it is funded.
+In many cases, free VPN applications log and sell user data, which directly undermines the privacy users are trying to protect.

 This does not mean all free VPN options are untrustworthy — some providers offer genuinely useful free tiers with honest limitations on bandwidth or server access.
 But it does mean that the same scrutiny applied to any VPN — audit history, jurisdiction, logging policy, ownership structure — is, if anything, more important when no money changes hands and the business model is less transparent.